 Vincent was more successful in his lifetime than a lot realise.
 It is not known how many paintings Van Gogh created during his lifetime, but he sold at least 2.
 One was to Julien Tanguy who owned little painting supply shop and would also show the odd painting for sale.
-Theo also sold a work to a gallery in London which was bought by the sister of his friend.
-He also was known to trade drawings for food and paint and his art dealer uncle Cornelis, commissioned 19 drawings of the city of Hague, which the artist completed.
+Theo also sold work to a gallery in London which was bought by the sister of his friend.
+He also was known to trade drawings for food and paint and his art dealer uncle Cornelis commissioned 19 drawings of the city of Hague, which the artist completed.

 Van Gogh on eBay, Spot the Difference

 We found what may be the find of the century on eBay a fourth painting of the Artist’s Bedroom in Arles.
 From 1888 to 1889 Van Gogh painted Three known studies of his bedroom at Arles.
 The top image is the third version he painted in 1889.
-The other work is listed on eBay as a “Rare Post-impressionist original oil” If this is in fact a previously before unknown masterwork it will be worth millions, however, we have spotted some troubling differences.
+The other work is listed on eBay as a “Rare Post-impressionist original oil” If this is, in fact, a previously before unknown masterwork it will be worth millions, however, we have spotted some troubling differences.

 The Van Gogh Museum website is a brilliant resource for Van Gogh and a really enjoyable browsing experience.